A history of the Department of Psychology at Wayne State University

 Stagner wanted to know: "Then why did you vote against it?"

 Krueger said: "I was always against it.
-The matter was discussed and overdiscussed.
+The matter was discussed and over discussed.
 It was time to go on to other things."

 Fritz Redl - Two anecdotes

-Fritz Redl was a psychologist but not in the Wayne department of psychology.
+Fritz Redl was a psychologist but not in the Wayne Department of Psychology.
 He was a popular lecturer in the School of Social Work.
 Fritz Redl completed his Ph.D. at the University of Vienna, had some association with Sigmund Freud and was strongly psychoanalytic in orientation.
 Redl worked with delinquent children, largely through public agencies and was reputed to have had remarkable success both in understanding them and in treating them.
 He was co-author of a book titled Children Who Hate in which he disclosed his major findings and which found substantial acceptance among psychologists.

 Anecdote 1